jeanrajotte/schlepwire/README.md

 All you need is the schlepwire.php file in the root of the site you want to copy.

-NOTE: This is crude has minimal safety.
-It relies on having your [config.php](#config-php-configuration) set up to switch between site, and fail "elegantly"
+NOTE: This tool is crude and has minimal safety.
+It relies on having your [config.php](#config-php-configuration) set up to switch between site, and it fails "elegantly enough".

 ### <a name="creating-a-copy-of-a-site"></a>Creating a Copy of a Site